robertdfrench/ifuncd-up/README.md

 extern char **environ;
 ```

-it prepares an entry for it in the binary's *global offset table*.
-When
+it prepares an entry for it in the binary's Global Offset Table (GOT).
-your program is loaded into memory, it is the responsibility of the
+When your program is loaded into memory, it is the responsibility of the
 dynamic linker (`ld.so`) to find the address of the `environ` variable
-and write it into the Global Offset Table (GOT).
+and write it into the GOT.

 This means that a program does not need to know the exact address of
 extern variables; it simply needs to know where their address *will* be